LOCATION:

 Our collaborative involvement with the scheme began at ECI stage when we were invited to provide budget, buildability and logistics advice for each design option.
 We proposed a methodology and plant schedule to support the Marine Consent Licence application.

-Mumbles is currently protected by two types of coastal defences – a 0.5km mass concrete vertical sea wall and a 0.7km sloping revetment structure.
+Mumbles was previously protected by two types of coastal defences – a 0.5km mass concrete vertical sea wall and a 0.7km sloping revetment structure.
 Some of these defences were built over a century ago.

 - Construction of a concrete faced, concrete stepped apron and sheet pile toe wall.
-This will extend 4.5m to 5m forward of the existing wall.
+This extends 4.5m to 5m forward of the existing wall.
 The stepped revetment is installed to a depth of 1m.
-A steel sheet pile toe will be installed.
-The wall is being faced with specially designed panels to enhance biodiversity.
+A steel sheet pile toe has been installed.
+The wall has been faced with specially designed panels to enhance biodiversity.

 - Construction of a new concrete revetment.
-The slope and alignment matches the existing but the footprint will extend further onto the foreshore.
+The slope and alignment matched the existing but the footprint extends further onto the foreshore.

-- Raising of the promenade structure up to around 0.5m in the middle section, as it currently dips gradually from both ends.
-The promenade will also be widened to create a segregated pedestrian footpath and cycleway.
+- Raising of the promenade structure up to around 0.5m in the middle section, where is previously dipped from either end.
+The promenade has also been widened to create a segregated pedestrian footpath and cycleway.

 - Public realm improvements including seating, views and connectivity, with enhanced hard and soft landscaping.